YXING-CC/MS-HARA/README.md

 # MS-HARA

-The raw implementation of Multi-Scale Human Activity Recogniton and Anticipation.
+The original implementation of Multi-Scale Human Activity Recogniton and Anticipation.

 To upload List:
 1. Model training